 - CPRS 001 BLS Provider (Level C) CPR course.
-Annual update required (CPRS 002 BLS Renewal [Level C] CPR).
-Call SAIT Life Support Training at 403.210.4009 for further information. - Sonography Canada certification exam fees are approximately \$1,300. - Sonography Canada association dues are \$175 per year with the option to purchase professional liability insurance.
+Annual update required.
+All CPR courses must be from the Heart and Stroke Foundation. - Sonography Canada certification exam fees are approximately \$1,525. - Sonography Canada association dues are \$175 per year with the option to purchase professional liability insurance. - Students are responsible for any additional expenses related to their practicum, including pre-practicum requirements as outlined by the program, and relocation costs to practicum sites outside of Calgary. - There is a fee associated with obtaining a criminal record check (including vulnerable sector check) and is payable to the Police or the Royal Canadian Mounted Police. - Books, supplies and uniform are approximately \$2,700 for the first year, \$600 for the second year and \$500 for the third year.

-- Students are responsible for any additional expenses related to their practica including relocation costs to practicum sites outside Calgary. - There is a fee associated with obtaining a criminal record check (including vulnerable sector check) and is payable to the Police or the Royal Canadian Mounted Police. - Books, supplies and uniform are approximately \$2,700 for the first year, \$600 for the second year and \$500 for the third year. - Students require a tablet (Apple or Android) to support the CompTracker system.
-The tablet only needs wi-fi ability and the size of the tablet is at the discretion of the student.
+- Students require a laptop or Apple IPad to support the CompTracker system.
+The device requires wi-fi capability, and the size is at the discretion of the student.
 Keyboards are advisable but not mandatory.
 Smartphones are not acceptable devices for CompTracker. - There is a required user license fee billed on a per semester basis.
 Each program will have a different student fee depending on how the system is used within the program.
 More information will be shared at orientation. - Students are required to have access to a personal computer, printer and internet for the duration of the program. - Students must have their immunizations reviewed by the SAIT Health Clinic.
 There is a \$75 charge to review vaccine history.
 Any vaccines to be administered will result in additional charges.